-- Use only for Structural Fire Fighting.
-NEVER contact helmet with molten metals, flames, or hazardous chemical, biological, or radiological agents. - Always make sure helmet is properly sized, adjusted and secured. - Always wear helmet fully configured with all components in place. - Always wear protective hood while wearing this helmet. - DO NOT USE AFTER SEVERE IMPACT; RESULTING INTERNAL DAMAGE MAY NOT BE VISIBLE TO USER. - Never alter the structure of this helmet, or add flammable components. - You must have proper training in fire fighting techniques, and knowledge of the proper selection, fit, use, care and limitation of protective equipment. - You must clean your helmet regularly to maintain flame and heat resistance.
+- or bazardous chemical, biological, or radiological gents. - Always make sure helmet is properly sized, adjusted and secured. - Always wear helmet fully configured with all components in place.
+Always wear protective hood while wearing this helmet. - Amays were proceder floor wine wearing this institled.
+DO NOT USE AFTER SEVERE IMPACT; RESULTING INTERNAL DAMAGE MAY NOT B EVISIBLE TO USER. - Never alter the structure of this helmet, or add flammable components. - You must have proper training in fire fighting techniques, and knowledge of the proper selection, fit, use, care and limitation of protective equipment. - You must clean your helmet regularly to maintain flame and heat resistance.

 Cleaning Instructions: Always clean with soap or mild detergent and warm water.
 Air dry all components.
 Clean at least 2 times per month.
-Failure to clean may cause damage to helmet and/or skin irritation.
+Failure to clean may cause damage to henter and/or skin irritation.